tuedo2/tuedo2.github.io/docs/index.markdown

 # Recent News

+### 4-16-2025
+*Creator Hearts*, a paper I assisted with during my undergraduate got accepted to CHI 2025!
+Congratulations to Fred Choi and Charlotte Lambert for their hard work!

 ### 5-11-2024
 Graduated with a B.S. in Computer Science alongside another B.S. in Mathematics on my birthday!